drorlab/GPCR-mining/README.md

     python -m gpcrmining.gpcrdb -n adrb1_human -rn "230 231 232 233 313 339"

-To select by a generic residue numbering scheme, use the option _-id_.
+To select residues by a generic residue numbering scheme, use the option _-id_.
 GPCRdb uses two similar [numbering systems](https://docs.gpcrdb.org/generic_numbering.html) (one sequence-based, following Ballesteros-Weistein, Wooten,... and one corrected for helix bulges).
 By default, the code will return the combined format.
 For input, both formats can be used (BW etc. with a dot as sperator and the GPCRdb format with x).
-Numberings can be mixed, e.g.,
+Numbering schemes can be mixed, e.g.,

     python -m gpcrmining.gpcrdb -n adrb1_human -id "5.45 5x461 6.24 6.27 6x50"